• Nothing Found

 1. Taxis in Tokyo have satellite navigation systems, and drivers can use this system to find different destinations.
 So even if a driver isn’t sure where your destination is, you can just show them the address on your phone or a piece of paper to get the ball rolling.

-Tokyo is for everyone, and you can find wheelchair accessible taxis in the city.
+Tokyo is for everyone, and you can find many wheelchair-accessible taxis in the city.
 Most of the sedan-type Tokyo cabs can fit foldable wheelchairs in the trunk.
-There are also fully accessible, van-style taxis with powered lifts in the city, and they are perfect for mobility scooters and electric wheelchairs.
-Most of the companies that offer accessible taxis in Tokyo mostly provide these services in Japanese, which may not be convenient for foreign visitors.
-Wilgo is a popular one though and they can help you book your wheelchair accessible taxi.
-Reservations can easily be made online.
+There are also fully accessible, van-style taxis with powered lifts in the city, which are perfect for mobility scooters and electric wheelchairs.

 Frequently asked questions

-How do you call a taxi in Tokyo?
+How to get a taxi in Tokyo

 Was this helpful?